Racking Up Experience

 Since her freshman year, Williams has worked for a non-profit organization called International Model United Nations Association (IMUNA), and specifically at RHSMUN, a model United Nations conference based in San Francisco.
 Working as a substantive director, she gained valuable experience writing academic papers discussing major social, political and economic issues that face the global community and running the committee for high school delegates who write UN resolutions.

 At the suggestion of one of her professors at Truman, Williams participated in a study-abroad trip to Spain, where she spent six months studying in the medieval city of Burgos, Spain.
-While exploring Burgos along with several other cities, including Bilbao, Madrid, León, and Frías, Williams made friends from all over the world.
+While exploring Burgos along with other cities like Bilbao, Madrid, León, and Frías, Williams made friends from all over the world.

 Her junior year, Williams worked as an academic success mentor in the University’s Center for International Students where she was paired with several international students.
 “I got to know the other mentors, and I loved seeing my students make progress, whether in a specific class or becoming more comfortable with the University and a foreign country as a whole,” says Williams.

-Even as she prepared to graduate from Truman in May 2017, Williams added yet another accolade to her resume.
-She was selected for a prestigious Fulbright Fellowship and will return to Spain as a Fulbright Scholar for the 2017-2018 academic year.
+Even as she prepared to graduate from Truman, Williams added yet another accolade to her resume.
+She was selected for a prestigious Fulbright Fellowship and will return to Spain as a Fulbright Scholar.

 With all the experience Williams has been racking up throughout her collegiate career, she’s well prepared for her ultimate goal of working with international politics or history in a way that will expose her to different cultures and allow her to understand different perspectives.